Make Spring & SimpleCov play nice

 Spring, the app preloader that's integrated with Rails 4.1+, and SimpleCov, everyone's favorite test coverage analyzer don't seem to play nice.
 The symptoms are differing results when you run rspec with and without Spring.
-The Spring results will skip many files because of eager loading; SimpleCov doesn't get loaded . . .
+The Spring results will skip many files because of eager loading; SimpleCov doesn't . . .

 Root your Android device without using Boot Camp

 Use Kingo to root your android device via VirtualBox with a free Windows image.
 Just make sure to install the VirtualBox extension pack and enable USB 2.0 support.
 This may very well work on Linux as well.

 Kingo Root seems to be the easiest way to root most modern Android devices.
-I was excited to use it on my Samsung Galaxy . . .
+I was excited to . . .